phamhongviet/serf-template/README.md

 ## Usage

-Use as one time runner:

-	serf-template config-file

-Use as Serf handler:

-	serf agent -event-handler serf-template config-file
+	$ serf-template config-file

-Serf Template should be invoked by all membership related events (member-join, member-leave, member-failed, member-update, and member-reap).
-Read more at [Event Handlers][] and [Event Handler Router][].
 Instead of reading anything from stdin or environment variables, Serf Template get members' information from the RPC interface.
+Serf Temlate subscribe to member related events from RPC stream (member-join, member-failed, member-update, member-leave and member-reap).

 ## Configuration